 We have identified the impossible events and made separate data out of them.
 But we still have 29 features, which is vast.
 Models built using all these features will be heavy and impractical.
 So let’s drop some lesser important features.

 In this section, we will apply different feature selection techniques and try to select the best set of features for our model.
-One such technique is to verify whether two attributes are correlated.
+One such method is to verify whether two attributes are correlated.
 We ensure that our features are not highly correlated, and to check that, we can visualize the cross-correlation matrix.

 plt.figure(figsize=[25,12]) sns.heatmap(pubg_data.corr(),annot = True,cmap = "BuPu")